(Last Updated On: October 31, 2020)

 The green dome of the cathedral stands out, particularly against a gloomy sky.

-What would a trip to Berlin be without stopping by the most iconic of city sights, the majestic Brandenburg Gate?
-The famous green chariot used to be one of many around the city, but now it’s a lone figure marking the entrance to the city.
-Early mornings are best to avoid the mass crowds.
+It is hard to believe that this majestic gate used to be one of many around the city, but now it’s a lone figure marking the entrance to the city.
+If you are looking for the perfect photo opportunity, then early mornings are best to avoid the mass crowds.
+The Brandenburg Tor is also one of Europe’s common spots for pickpockets, so be sure to keep your wits about you.

 Brandenburg Tor - Four Days in Berlin